 The real food heroes I found were the many taco stands dotted around the Old Town, located between 4-7 blocks back from the beach.
 It’s not hard to work which vendors sell the tastiest fare.
 You can see the gathering of locals night after night munching on tacos with a number of fillings that we returned for on a nightly basis.

-If you want to learn more about Mexican Food and culture, why not join a Mexican Cooking Class or food tour of Oaxaca of Puerto Vallarta.
+If you want to learn more about Mexican Food and culture, why not join a Mexican Cooking Class or this popular Local Neighbourhood Food Tour of Puerto Vallarta.
 They know a thing or two about the best food in Mexico.

 Puebla is known for having high quality and rich food.
 A must-try speciality here is called “Chile en nogada”.
 Ground meat is seasoned and combined with raisins, pine nuts and local fruit before being stuffed into roasted poblano chiles.
 These stuffed chiles are then dipped in batter and fried before being topped off with a creamy sauce made partially of walnuts and then topped with pomegranates.
 Delicious!
 Another addition to our list of the best food in Mexico.